This post was originally published on the Engagex blog on August 13, 2020.

 5 - There is a Learning Curve

-Over time you will get better at identifying areas to educate your clients and the best way to look for a cross-sell or referrals.
+Over time you will get better at identifying areas to educate your clients and the best way to look for a cross-sells or referrals.

 You’ll become an expert at insurance review meetings if you keep at it.

 6 - Expect Steady Improvement Over Time